boldingd/EclipsePhaseContent/TQZ-GC.md

 ## Public Status

-Perhaps surprisingly for an anarchist-leaning cooperative, the Guard Coop operates publically and openly.
+Perhaps surprisingly for an anarchist-leaning cooperative, the Guard Coop operates publicly and openly.
 They operate as transparently as they safely can.
 They maintain extensive public records, and their debates and votes are held in the open on their social network.